Strengthen democracy in the states

 We will be monitoring a group of races to see how the circumstances on the ground develop and may add them to our list throughout the course of the cycle.
 Gubernatorial races are notoriously dependent on candidate quality, and in such a complex cycle it is absolutely critical our efforts go where they are needed most.
-Those races that we are watching most closely include: Arizona (R - Open), Iowa (R), Michigan (D), Ohio (R), and Pennsylvania (D - Open).
+Those races that we are watching most closely include: Iowa (R), Michigan (D), and Ohio (R).
 We will continue to evaluate potential additions to our lists of targets and races to watch on a quarterly basis.

 State Legislative Targets

 Swing Left is supporting state legislative candidates in seven target states in 2022.
 We will be seeking to flip state legislative chambers in three states: Arizona, Michigan, and New Hampshire.
 In our four other target states, we aim to gain ground and win key races that will set Democrats up to flip key chambers in the coming years.
 Because of the delayed redistricting calendar, we do not yet have a final list of target districts.

 At the state legislative level, we know that Democrats are not only up against gerrymandering, but also a Republican electoral machine that has dominated this level of the ballot for a decade.
 Our job is not only to help Democrats win in 2022, but also to build and sustain Democratic legislative delegations over the coming decade.

 Donate to Swing Left’s full slate of state legislative targets.
 If you've saved your payment info with ActBlue Express, your donation will go through immediately:

 Flippable GOP targets: